Vic-F-Tech/osTicket-Project/README.md

 <p>
   <img src="https://github.com/user-attachments/assets/cb168693-c367-4657-98ad-1f5b1c1cf3a2" height="80%" width="80%">
 </p>
 <p>To make the first update, click on "Normal" next to "Priority:" to change the "Priority Level" to "Emergency" because of a system outage.
 For the "Optional reason for the update" text box, describe the reason for updating the "Priority:".
 Click "Update" to apply the change.
-Next we need to update the "SLA Plan:", so click on "Default SLA" to make an update.</p><br />
+Next we need to update the "SLA Plan:", so click on "Default SLA" next to "SLA Plan:" to make an update.</p><br />

 <p>
   <img src="https://github.com/user-attachments/assets/f15c4e9d-488a-4653-91ff-fcf669601f63" height="80%" width="80%">
 </p>
 <p>This box, similar to the previous box, is where we will make the update to the "SLA Plan:".
-Click on "Default SLA" next to the "SLA Plan:" and change it to "Sev-A" due to this being an emergency A-level SLA.
+Change "Default SLA" to "Sev-A" due to this being an emergency A-level SLA.
 Again, for the "Optional reason for the update" text field, type the reason for  updating the "SLA Plan:".
 Once again, click "Update" to apply the change.</p><br />

 <p>
   <img src="https://github.com/user-attachments/assets/dea5f823-c182-45c1-b6f7-1ac5ff6f3534" height="80%" width="80%">
 </p>
-<p>Lastly, click on "Report a Problem" next to "Help Topic:" to change the "Help Topic:" to "Report a Problem / Business Critical Outage".
-Because it is more specifically a business critical outage if a whole system is out.
+<p>Lastly, click on "Report a Problem" next to "Help Topic:" to change the "Help Topic:" to "Report a Problem / Business Critical Outage", because it is more specifically a business critical outage if a whole system is out.
 For "Optional reason for the update" type the reason for updating the "Help Topic:" and click "Update".</p><br />

 <p>
   <img src="https://github.com/user-attachments/assets/10837edf-7fec-4aee-981a-033ecddd65a5" height="80%" width="80%">
 </p>
-<p>So now, you can click the ticket number at the top to reload the ticket and you will see all the updates you made within the ticket and the "Ticket Thread".</p>
+<p>So now, you can click the ticket number at the top to reload the ticket and you will see all the updates you made within the ticket.
+You can also view the updates made to the ticket within the "Ticket Thread".</p>

 <h2>Closing the ticket to completion</h2>